Video game trends: What will the major titles in E3 2017 offer in terms of graphic styles?

 Developed by Vicarious Visions, Crash Bandicoot N Sane Trilogy is another classic game that goes back twenty years.
 Unlike Tekken 7 and Red Dead Redemption 2, this game offers a light, colorful game experience with cartoony graphics.
 The main character, Crash, is an adorable orange fox who can spin and jump quite fast.
 The entire game is highly animated with bright colors and neon lights.

 Another genre where cartoony and often cute characters shine is iGaming.
-Aside from the bright, vibrant colors and cartoon-style characters, online slots come in various themes which are often inspired by animated shows like Alice in Wonderland.
 Other games have magical themes that show fairies and elves, such as Pixies of the Forest and Lucky Leprechaun.